New York City Mayor Election Odds: Mamdani Heavily Favored as New Yorkers Head to Polls

 Mamdani scrutinized over college application

-Mamdani is catching heat after a New York Times report revealed he identified as both “Asian” and “Black or African American” on his 2009 college application to Columbia University.
+Mamdani caught heat after a New York Times report revealed he identified as both “Asian” and “Black or African American” on his 2009 college application to Columbia University.
 Mamdani, who was born in Uganda to South Asian parents, said the application didn’t offer enough flexibility to describe his complex identity.
 He added “Ugandan” in the space for additional details and insisted it wasn’t about gaming the system, but rather trying to represent himself authentically.
 Columbia didn’t accept him, even though his father has been on the university’s faculty since 1999.

-Conservative voices on Fox News and social media have slammed Mamdani, accusing him of misrepresenting himself for personal gain, with some even comparing the situation to the controversy around Elizabeth Warren’s Native American heritage claims.
+Conservative voices on Fox News and social media slammed Mamdani, accusing him of misrepresenting himself for personal gain, with some even comparing the situation to the controversy around Elizabeth Warren’s Native American heritage claims.
 One pundit called him a “full-blown communist,” while others claimed he was trying to work the race-conscious admissions system, which the Supreme Court has since struck down.

 Mamdani’s defenders say he was simply navigating a system that didn’t account for the nuance of mixed backgrounds, but for his opponents, the story fits neatly into a larger narrative of mistrust toward progressive candidates.